 While reviewing my old newspaper article, I kept getting this strange sensation to call the farmer’s daughter and ask, “Hey Liz Anne, do you remember when your Dad’s llama spit on you?”

 After all, being spit on by a llama isn’t really big news, except in Langdon.
 I bet the farmers that visit the bakery each morning to talk about crops, weather, and local news gossip are still talking about the Quam’s llamas as they roll dice to see who pays for the morning’s coffee and donuts.

 I double-dog dared myself so I wouldn’t chicken out.

 It was easy enough to find Liz Anne after all these years.
-I didn’t make a long-distance call to information (555-1212) or call someone from Langdon.
+I didn’t make a long-distance call to information (555-1212) as we did when we were neighbors.
 I used a search engine, found Liz Anne, and learned she’d lost both her parents.
 My resolve to call grew from curious to personal.

-When I expressed my sympathies about losing her parents she said, “They were “an astounding couple not to be matched.”
+When I expressed my sympathies for losing her parents she said, “They were an astounding couple not to be matched.”
 Her admiration and love for her parents increased the grief I felt for her loss.
 We reminisced about her parents, and she said, “Did you know my Mom shot at my Dad?”

 (A country road near the Little Pembina Ranch, typical North Dakota summer scene)

 I hadn’t heard that story, or I would have written another article for the newspaper.
 Being shot at is way more exciting than being spit on.